svenur/edk2/QuarkPlatformPkg/README.md

 **FLASH Update using DediProg SF100**

 Once the sources have been downloaded, a build environment established, and a firmware image has been built, the firmware image needs to installed into the FLASH device on the target Galileo development board.
 One way to do this is with the [Dediprog SF100 IC Programmer](http://www.dediprog.com/pd/spi-flash-solution/SF100).

+* Install the DediProg SF100 software.

+* Connect the DediProg SF100 to the Galileo development board.

-* **NOTE**: You may want to read and save the current FLASH image that was shipped with the Galileo development board before updating FLASH image.
+* **NOTE**: It is recommended that the FLASH image that was shipped with the Galileo development board be read and saved before updating FLASH image(e.g. ```dpcmd.exe -r GalileoOriginalFirmware.bin```).